webguru103/smooch-docs/source/rest/index.md

 # Authentication

-SupportKit APIs offer two methods of authentication:
+Smooch APIs offer two methods of authentication:

 1. Using an [App Token](#app-token)
 1. Using a [JSON Web Token (JWT)](#jwt)